apoz/flash-cards/Terraform.md

 #### Local values

-Values in the code that can be referenced multiple times.
+Values in the code that can be referenced multiple times.Local value assigns a name to an expression, allowing it to be used multiple times whithin a module without repeating it.

+The expression of a local value can refer to other locals, but cycles are not allowed.
+It's recommnended to group together locically-related local values into a single block, particularly if they depend on each other.

 ```
 locals {